sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/Better The Jevil You Know.md

 The implication took a moment to sink in.
 "Wait, you and Ralsei made me a body again?
 You... risked being caught to help me?
 Why...?"

 "Why not!"
 He beamed and got to his feet, bouncing happily about the room.
 "I can do anything!
-That foolish man can't find me, not without poor Kris!
+That foolish puppetmaster can't find me, not without poor Kris!
 And besides..."

 He turned to you once more, good smile turning impish.

 "What's wrong with a little chaos, chaos?"
 He giggled, and pranced over to you, petting you on the head.
-"For now, my friend, you should rest.
+"For now, my new friend, you should rest.
 Our new world won't go anywhere while you finish recovering.
 And if you should need accompaniment while you dream, Jevil is not far away~!"

 He beamed, bouncing on his feet into the next room and out of sight.